-In February 2016, there was an alleged unauthorized transfer of funds from the Bank of Bangladesh to four accounts in the Bank, which were eventually transferred to various accounts outside of the Bank.
-In August 2016, the Monetary Board approved the imposition of supervisory action on the Bank to pay the amount of ₱1.00 billion in relation to the completed special examination.
-There may be other cases arising from these events.
-The has fully recognised the BSP's ₱1.00 billion fine as part of miscellaneous expenses in its 2016 Consolidated Statements of Profit or Loss, and it has paid this penalty in full ahead of the August 2017 deadline set by the BSP.
+In February 2016, four allegedly unauthorized transfers of funds from the Bank of Bangladesh's FRBNY's bank account to four accounts in the Bank occurred, which were eventually transferred to various accounts outside of the Bank and into casinos.
+In August 2016, the Monetary Board approved the imposition of supervisory action on the Bank to pay the amount of ₽ 1.00 billion in relation to the completed special examination.
+The Bank has fully recognized the BSP's ₽ 1.00 billion fine as part of miscellaneous expenses in its 2016 Consolidated Statements of Profit or Loss, and it has paid this penalty in full ahead of the August 2017 deadline set by the BSP.
 The Bank's payment of the penalty did not affect its ability to perform its existing obligations or unduly hamper its operations.
+Nonetheless, there may still be other regulatory cases arising from these events.